 Yoga: involves slow movements, stretches, and poses.
 Yoga offers a number of health benefits, both mental and physical.
 Many individuals who practice regularly find yoga helps to reduce stress, build muscle, and improve posture.

-If you are in Mission Hill and have questions about our classes, please give us a call or send us an email.
+If you are in Roxbury and have questions about our classes, please give us a call or send us an email.
 We look forward to hearing from you!